SPECIAL

 1.

-your competitors sets up a web site using a variation of your
+competitors sets up a web site using a variation of your domain name in

-web sites use almost any method to attract new visitors.
-If one
+use almost any method to attract new visitors.
+If one of these 'porn

-of these 'porn pirates' registers a variation of your domain
+pirates' registers a variation of your domain name, customers who

-name, customers who mistype your URL will be transported to a
+mistype your URL will be transported to a pornographic web page.

 3.